Who Is EbonyJanice?

 A Little Self Help Company

-A Little Self Help Company is coaching and consulting firm that creates programs, curriculum, and products to enhance the capacity of individuals seeking to manifest their best and highest lives.
+A Little Self Help Company is coaching and consulting firm that creates programs, curriculum, and products, and platforms to enhance the capacity of individuals seeking to manifest their best and highest lives - while establishing themselves as the authority in their area of expertise.

 Hip Hop Womanist